gouthamcm/Banana-Navigation/README.md

 * 3-turn right

 The task is episodic, and in order to solve the environment, your agent must get an average score of +13 over 100 consecutive episodes.

+# Instructions to run the code

+**Module Description**

+`model.py` - defines the Q architecture
+`dqn_agent.py` - defines the DQN Agent

+Open the jupyter notebook `Navigation.ipynb` and run the cells for the successful training of the agent.
+The code is well documented.
+Make sure `model.py` and `dqn_agent.py` are also in the same directory.